rpminspect/rpminspect/doc/usage.rst

 -----------------

 rpminspect_ runs from the command line.
-The inputs must be local RPM_ packages, a Koji_ build specification (*NVR*), a Koji_ scratch build task number, a Koji_ module specification, or a locally cached Koji_ build output (regular build or module).
+The inputs must be local RPM_ packages, a Koji_ build specification (*NVR*), a Koji_ task number, a Koji_ module specification, or a locally cached Koji_ build output (regular build or module).
 For inputs originating from Koji_, rpminspect_ talks to Koji_ and download the build artifacts.
 For repeated runs, you may want to cache a remote build locally to avoid downloading it with each run.
-The examples below use `Fedora Linux <https://getfedora.org>`_, so they will reference the **rpminspect-fedora** wrapper script provided by rpminspect-data-fedora_ as the command to run.
+The examples below use `Fedora Linux
+<https://getfedora.org>`_, so they will reference the
+**rpminspect-fedora** wrapper script provided by rpminspect-data-fedora_ as the command to run.